 The biggest disadvantages of Merchant Accounts are:

 - Merchant accounts generally carry a monthly service fee, which can run upwards of about $20/month.
 For organizations that process thousands of dollars per month, these fees represent a very small percentage of fees and will be easily absorbed into the payment processing costs.

 - Merchants must maintain and report on PCI compliance.
 Non-compliance fees apply.

 DoJiggy Payment Processing Services vs. PayPal

 Many organizations come to us with a PayPal account.
-While we support PayPal, our services provide benefits that PayPal simply cannot.
+While we support PayPal, our integrated services provide benefits that PayPal simply cannot.
 Our processing benefits include:

 - Better User-interface.
 No more sending donors to PayPal to make payments and no more PayPal Pending orders to worry about.

 - Your organization will receive funds directly into your designated bank account without the need to request funds from PayPal.